project-chip/connectedhomeip/silabs_examples/template/efr32/HOW_TO_CREATE_A_CUSTOM_APP.md

 11. Naviguate to the main [BUILD.gn](BUILD.gn) file, perform this modification:

     ```gn
-    # Find the "efr32_executable" section of the file.
+    # Find the "silabs_executable" section of the file.
 Inside it you will find a sub-section called
     # deps = [
     # Here, there is list of dependencies listed.
     # Remove any DataModel dependencies from this section.
 They will look like this: